Skip to main content

 What is Value-added Tax (VAT)?

 Value-added tax (VAT) is one where the consumption tax is charged at each stage of the production chain.
-At each stage, it’s assumed there’s an increase in value of the good or service.
+At each stage, it’s assumed there’s an increase in the value of the good or service.
 That increase, the “value added,” is what’s being taxed.
 But the cool thing is that, as a business owner, you get back whatever VAT you’ve paid in the chain.
 Only the end consumer pays out of pocket.

 How exactly does this work?
 So, you pay some amount of VAT to other businesses who help you make your product.
 These slivers of VAT are called “input taxes,” and you get a tax credit for them.